salomonj11/Phase2-DDL-DML/DM.md

 ### 🔍 Does model accuracy vary by age group?

-Yes — we segmented patients into three age groups and trained separate models per group.
+Yes, we segmented patients into three age groups and trained separate models per group.

 #### 💡 Logistic Regression Performance by Age Group